 How Drupal Modernized New York IT

-On The OPIN Mind, we’ve written about the benefits of open source technology for governments in the past, here, here, and here.
+On The OPIN Mind, we’ve written about the benefits of open source technology for governments, how the Canadian government is endorsing open source, and covered multiple reasons why governments need open source.
 Often times in the aftermath of costly government IT projects, governments have taken great strides to affirm their commitment to the open source paradigm, writing it into law, policy directives, and electoral platforms.

 One open source technology, Drupal, stands out from the rest for its popularity in the public sector.
 Over 150 countries use Drupal in governmental organizations, including a vast number of American and Canadian agencies.
 Several states and provinces have adopted the platform as well, such as New York, Ontario, North Carolina, and Colorado.A small sample of the thousands of governmental organizations on Drupal